Board of Directors

 Adrienne Linnell, Treasurer

 Adrienne Linnell is a life-long cat lover who has been actively involved in Massachusetts animal welfare since 2004.
-She is currently the Board President of the Merrimack River Feline Rescue Society, a nationally recognized, nonprofit, volunteer-driven organization committed to ensuring the health and welfare of feral and domestic cats and kittens by promoting proactive, compassionate, no-kill programs.
+In addition to being MAC’s Treasurer, she is also Treasurer of the Merrimack River Feline Rescue Society, a nationally recognized, nonprofit, volunteer-driven organization committed to ensuring the health and welfare of feral and domestic cats and kittens by promoting proactive, compassionate, no-kill programs.
+Adrienne is also the past Board President of MRFRS.
 Adrienne holds a Bachelor of Science degree from Cornell University and received her MBA from the University of Michigan.
 She has extensive corporate business experience, having held senior leadership positions in finance, operations, program management and consulting.
 Adrienne & her husband Tom share their Worcester area home with their two spoiled rescue cats Panda & Buttons.

 Joanne Lindenmayer, DVM